Skip to content

 Land’s End

 Land’s End is a must-see when visiting Cornwall; this well-known region of England is ready for an exciting day out.
-A variety of seasonal attractions and events are planned to keep everyone occupied during the spring, summer, and fall months, all set against the stunning coastline of Land’s End.
+A variety of seasonal attractions and events are planned to keep everyone occupied during the spring, summer, and fall months, all set against the 200-foot granite cliffs at the western tip of Cornwall.
 With games, face painting, performers, and much more taking over Land’s End, amazing family fun takes center stage.

 At sunset, fireworks light up this well-known landmark.
 The Jolly Roger is a 4D movie experience as well; if at all possible, make reservations in advance.
 The coastal path and landmark are permanently open.
 Shops and restaurants are open late into the evening, and there are fireworks around 7pm.
 Land’s End is a dog-friendly attraction—more good news for dog lovers.